Synthetic Social Media Influence Experimentation via an Agentic Reinforcement Learning Large Language Model Bot: Related Work

 \subsection{Large Language Model}

-LLM such as GPT has been tested for multiple natural language processing tasks, and proved to be effective without gradient updates or fine-tuning (\cite{brown2020language}).
+LLM such as GPT has been tested for multiple natural language processing tasks and proved to be effective without gradient updates or fine-tuning \cite{brown2020language}.
 Since GPT-3 was trained on large web corpora which include social media behavior, GPT-3 can predict user’s future behaviours, responses, or action plans with some accuracy.
 GPT was able to give human-like response to replace the expensive and time-consuming user studies (\cite{sekulic2022evaluating}).
 Although the generated synthetic data was proved to exhibit less language variability, it may lead to better classification results when few data is available and resources are limited (\cite{meyer2022we}).

-Recent study has use Large Language Models to simulate the online social interactions.
+Recent study has use Large Language Models to simulate the online social interactions, leading to improved dialogue and outcomes through debate \cite{R21}.
 LLMs are used to predict the popularity on the online social media (\cite{park2022social}), the distribution of votes for elections, the sentiment of news, and the voting of justices (\cite{hamilton2023blind}).
-In the work of \cite{park2022social}, authors presented a social simulacra tool, SimReddit, which is a prototyping technique generating social behaviours using large language models.
+In the work of \cite{park2022social}, authors presented a social simulacra tool, SimReddit, which is a prototyping technique generating social behaviours using large language models and matching to complexity analysis \cite{Lu24Complex}.
 With the description of a community's design, the social simulacra produce appropriate simulated behavior.
+Game theoretic frameworks have also been explored using LLMs \cite{Lore24}.